 We evaluate the practical performance of the asynchronous Prox-DGD and DGD-ATC on decentralized training.
 Each node has its own local data set and collaborates to train a common classifier using logistic regression with an elastic-net regularization.
 This problem is on the form~\eqref{eq:consensusprob} with

 where $\mc{D}_i$ represents the set of samples held by node $i$, $a_j$ is the feature of the $j$th sample, $b_j$ is its label, and $\lambda_1,\lambda_2$ are regularization parameters.
 We set $\lambda_2=10^{-3}$ and consider two values $10^{-3}$ and $0$ for $\lambda_1$ to simulate non-smooth and smooth problems, respectively.
-The experiments use the training sets of Covertype \cite{Dua:2019} and MNIST \cite{lecun1998gradient} summarized in Table \ref{tab:dataset}.
+The experiments use the training sets of Covertype \cite{Dua:2019} that includes $581012$ samples with feature dimension $54$.

 We compare our algorithms with their synchronous counterparts and the asynchronous PG-EXTRA \cite{wu2017decentralized}.
 We do not compare with the algorithms in~\cite{zhang2019asyspa,doan2017convergence,kungurtsev2023decentralized,assran2020asynchronous,bianchi2021distributed,zhang2019fully,tian2020achieving} because they require either Lipschitz continuous objective functions \cite{zhang2019asyspa,doan2017convergence,kungurtsev2023decentralized} that does not hold for the simulated problem or negligibly small step-sizes ($<10^{-5}$ in our setting) \cite{assran2020asynchronous,zhang2019fully,tian2020achieving,bianchi2021distributed}.